 The Group's internal audit is handled by its Internal Audit unit, which reports to the Audit Committee and to the President & CEO.
 The purpose of the Internal Audit is to analyse the company's operations and processes, as well as the effectiveness and quality of its supervision mechanisms.
 The internal auditor also participates, if necessary, in audits undertaken in conjunction with acquisitions and carries out special tasks when needed.
 The Internal Audit function covers all of the company's organisational levels and subsidiaries.
-An internal audit is undertaken in the main subsidiaries on an annual basis, and in network companies at regular intervals, ranging from one to four years, based on a systematic evaluation.
+An internal audit is undertaken in the subsidiaries and network companies at regular intervals, ranging from one to four years, based on a systematic evaluation.

 The company has one auditor, which shall be an audit firm.
 The auditor is elected by the Annual General Meeting to audit the accounts for the ongoing financial year, and its duties cease at the close of the subsequent Annual General Meeting.
 The auditor is responsible for auditing the consolidated and parent company financial statements and accounting records, and the administration of the parent company.

-The Annual General Meeting appointed the audit firm PricewaterhouseCoopers Oy (PwC) as Wärtsilä Corporation's auditor for the year 2017.
-The auditor-in-charge was Mr Tomi Hyryläinen.
-He is a member of the PwC management team and the responsible auditor for several Finnish listed companies.
-Auditing fees paid to PwC amounted to EUR 2.9 million in 2017.
+The Annual General Meeting appointed the audit firm PricewaterhouseCoopers Oy (PwC) as Wärtsilä Corporation's auditor for the year 2019.
+The auditor-in-charge is Ms Merja Lindh.
+Auditing fees paid to PwC amounted to EUR 3.7 million in 2018.
 Consultancy fees unrelated to auditing duties totalled EUR 0.3 million.
 These latter fees mainly concerned consultation on taxation matters.